Menu Back toSpeakers

 Annette S. Williams, MBA, RPh

 Annette Williams, M.B.A.
-R.Ph, is Vice President, Global Head of Lifecycle Safety, leading IQVIA’s comprehensive Safety organization, consisting of more than 5,000 professionals worldwide, providing services across the PV spectrum, including: case processing, regulatory reporting, aggregate reporting, signal detection, risk management, medical information, local affiliate PV support and safety systems.
-Williams oversees the development and adoption of innovative technologies to streamline how Lifecycle Safety manages safety information and subsequent data analytics on behalf of its clients.
+R.Ph, is Vice President, Global Head of Lifecycle Safety, leading IQVIA’s comprehensive Safety organization, consisting of more than 4,000 professionals worldwide, providing services across the PV spectrum, including: case processing, regulatory reporting, aggregate reporting, signal detection, risk management, medical information, local affiliate PV support and safety systems.
+Williams oversees the development and adoption of innovative technologies to streamline the management of safety information and subsequent data analytics.
 Prior to IQVIA, she held leadership positions in both CRO and Pharma fields, including Drug Safety Alliance, Teamm Pharmaceuticals, and GSK.

 Mariette Boerstoel-Streefland, MD, MBA, MS